DeborahStacey/PublicMobileInterface/README.md

 ## :arrow_forward: How to Run App

 1. cd to the repo
+	1a. cd into the android folder and run (unix) ./gradlew clean (windows) gradlew clean
 2. Run Build for either OS
   * for iOS
     * run `react-native run-ios`